-We are thrilled to have been nominated for the 2018 Canadian Lawyer Readers’ Choice Awards in these two categories: Litigation Support & E-Discovery Consultants Legal Process Outsourcing This is the fourth year Canadian Lawyer has run their Readers’ Choice Awards.
+We are honoured to be nominated again this year for two Canadian Lawyer Readers’ Choice Awards.
+We have been nominated as the best in: Litigation Support and eDiscovery Consultants Legal Process Outsourcing / Document Review Services This is the 7th year Canadian Lawyer has run their Readers’ Choice Awards.
 The program is designed to give a voice to their readers to identify which vendors and suppliers are the best at what they do.
-Voting is open until June 25th and winners will be announced in a special feature in the October issue of Canadian Lawyer.
-Please vote here.
+Voting is anonymous but as an added incentive offered by Canadian Lawyer this year, if you provide your contact information, your name will be entered

 Candice Chan-Glasgow Director, Review Services and Counsel July 16, 2021 After potentially relevant electronically stored information (ESI) has been identified, preserved, and collected, it must be processed.
 Processing is converting the ESI to a usable format for review and analysis.
 Before processing the ESI, agreement should be obtained on processing specifications.
 Many processing decisions are common, and agreement on these issues is generally non-contentious.
 One primary decision is how you will deduplicate the data.
 This is important due to the volumes of duplicate records that are typical for any enterprise.
 Deduplication will reduce the volume of documents

 Catia Amorim Associate July 13, 2021 The Superior Court of Justice recently reiterated the test to be met when it comes to redaction of otherwise relevant documents.
 In Marsella v.
 BDBC, 2021 ONSC 3276, a wrongful dismissal case, the plaintiff sought production of unredacted copies of certain documents in the defendant’s Schedule A. The documents at issue were created during an internal investigation which led to the plaintiff’s dismissal and contained the names of non-parties to the litigation.
 Arguing for disclosure, the plaintiff posited that there was no evidence to show that the redacted information was